elycruz/rollup-plugin-sass/README.md

 ---

 > [!TIP]
-> If your are working with npm packages packages, consider to use
+> If your are working with npm packages, consider to use
 > [NodePackageImporter](https://sass-lang.com/documentation/js-api/classes/nodepackageimporter/)
 >
 > ```js